48th Airlift Squadron: Tactical Air Command

 The squadron was activated at Mitchel Air Force Base, New York on 1 April 1953, when it assumed the mission, personnel, and Fairchild C-119 Flying Boxcars of the 337th Troop Carrier Squadron, a reserve unit that had been called to active duty for the Korean War.
 That October, the 48th moved to Sewart Air Force Base, where it performed airlift missions under the control of Eighteenth Air Force until inactivating in June 1955.

 Reactivated as a Lockheed C-130 Hercules Troop Carrier (later Tactical Airlift) squadron under TAC in 1964.
 The 48th provided airlift for airborne forces from 1965 to 1967.
 It deployed aircraft and crews to France and England, October 1965 – March 1967 and to Panama Canal Zone, March–June 1967.
 It provided intra-theater airlift and support of U.S. Army airborne forces from 1971 to 1973.

 Air Education and Training Command

-In 2003, the 48th Airlift was reactivated as the first active duty C-130J Super Hercules Formal Training Unit.
+In 2003, the 48th Airlift Squadron was reactivated as the initial active-duty C-130J Super Hercules Formal Training Unit at Little Rock Air Force Base.